 Measures

 Participants completed the DSQ-2[12], a self-report questionnaire that assesses ME/CFS symptomatology as well as social, occupational, and medical history, and demographic information.
 The DSQ-2 constitutes an addition of 34 items to the DePaul Symptom Questionnaire-1 (DSQ-1), which has previously shown favorable results for construct, convergent, and discriminant validity[18] and test-retest reliability[19].
-The DSQ-2 is publicly available in the shared library of the Research Electronic Data Capture (REDCap)[20-21] and can be accessed at https://redcap.is.depaul.edu/surveys/?s=4NJ9CKW7JD.
+The DSQ-2 is publicly available in the shared library of the Research Electronic Data Capture (REDCap)[20,21] and can be accessed at https://redcap.is.depaul.edu/surveys/?s=4NJ9CKW7JD.

 Participants were asked to rate the frequency and severity of each symptom over the past 6 mo on 5-point Likert scales.
 For frequency, participants chose between the following options: 0 = none of the time; 1 = a little of the time; 2 = about half the time; 3 = most of the time; and 4 = all of the time.
 For severity, participants chose between the following options: 0 = symptom not present; 1 = mild; 2 = moderate; 3 = severe; and 4 = very severe.
 Composite scores were generated for each symptom by averaging respective scores for frequency and severity and multiplying by 25 for a 100-point scale.
 Higher scores indicate a higher burden of the designated symptom.
 Symptom domain scores were calculated by averaging the composite scores for each item within the following symptom domains, previously determined by exploratory factor analysis on DSQ-2 data, including post-exertional malaise, cognitive impairment, fever and flu, pain, sleep disruption, orthostatic intolerance, genitourinary, and temperature intolerance[12].